Preamble

 No person shall be a slave or in servitude or be required to perform forced or compulsory labor.

-Section 3: Privacy
+Section 4: Privacy

-No government of or within the United States or any state, shall inquire information that may connect to personally identifiable information from any private entity with the absence of a warrant, probable cause, or exigent circumstance, and in such cases, shall not be used to obtain information about a wide collection of people or from a database, without any aforementioned just cause for every person within said collection or database.
+No government of or within the United States or any state, shall inquire upon information that may connect to personally identifiable information from any private entity with the absence of a warrant, probable cause, or exigent circumstance, and in such cases, shall not be used to obtain information about a wide collection of people or from a database, without any aforementioned just cause for every person within said collection or database.

-Section 4: Justice
+Section 5: Justice

 All persons shall have a right to the presumption of innocence until proven guilty in a court of law;

-To due process of the law;
+To due process of the law and Habeas Corpus;

 From being held to answer for a capital, or otherwise infamous crime, or a Felony, unless on a presentment or indictment of a Grand Jury, except in cases arising in the Armed Forces, or in the Militia, when in actual service in time of War or public danger;